-In a project treated by Dr. Rüffler the textbook “Physical Chemistry─an Introduction with New Concept and Numerous Experiments” (in German) was written and published in October 2010 by Vieweg+Teubner (now Springer).
-In December 2015 the textbook was published in English with the title “Physical Chemistry from a Different Angle” by Springer; a translation into Spanish is in preparation.
-The book imparts the main features of chemical dynamics in three parts: basic concepts and chemical equilibria (statics), progressions of transformations of substances in time (kinetics) and influence of electric fields (electrochemistry).
+In a project managed by Dr. Rüffler the textbook “Physical Chemistry?an Introduction with New Concept and Numerous Experiments” (in German) was written and published in October 2010 by Vieweg+Teubner (now Springer).
+In December 2015 the textbook was published in English with the title “Physical Chemistry from a Different Angle” by Springer; a translations into Spanish, Portuguese and Chinese is in preparation.
+The book imparts the main ideas of chemical dynamics in three parts: basic concepts and chemical equilibria (statics), progressions of transformations of substances in time (kinetics) and influence of electric fields (electrochemistry).
 It is addressed to undergraduate students in courses where physical chemistry is required in support but also to beginners in mainstream courses.

 An important aspect of the textbook is the integration of more than hundred simple but nevertheless impressive demonstration experiments.
 All experiments will be tested carefully under laboratory conditions, and detailed instructions (including safety aspects according the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and disposal procedures) are prepared.
 In a further subproject first videoclips of the experiments are produced.

 In the most recent subproject a student´s manual was prepared in addition to the textbook with exercises with detailed and commented solutions.
 These exercises offer the possibility to practice the different topics by working with concrete problems and help in this way to deepen the understanding.